cmayen/blog/ubuntu-docker-ollama-rocm-log-analyzer.md

 ## Installing Docker and necessary AMD packages.

 First let's update some group memberships, and allow the use of hardware.
-# TODO THERE IS ISSEUR HEREW when testing later
 ```shell
 sudo usermod -aG render,video $LOGNAME
 ```